Baile Inolvidable: Visualizer

 An audio visualizer was released alongside the other songs upon the album's release on January 5, 2025.
 The visualizer for "Baile Inolvidable" recounts the creation of the Free Associated State and cultural nationalism (1952).

 Music video

 A music video was released on January 9, 2025.
 The music video was directed by Kacho Lopez Mari.
 Most of them show Bad Bunny and several people dancing salsa on a stage, and in a few moments Bad Bunny also appears singing into a microphone.
 It also features the participation of Jacobo Morales.

+Live performances

+Bad Bunny performed the song as part of his Super Bowl halftime show.